Lucy Beaumont (comedian): Charity work

 In 2019, Beaumont set up the project "Backpack Buddies" in Hull to help children in need of meals during the school holidays.
 To raise funds for the project, Beaumont staged the HULLarity comedy gala in June 2019.

 Beaumont supports several UK charities, including Hull Children's University, Mothershare and the Great Laugh campaign.

 Personal life

-Beaumont married comedian Jon Richardson in April 2015 after being match-made by fellow comedian Roisin Conaty.
-They have a daughter born in 2016.
-Beaumont and Richardson announced their separation in April 2024.
+Beaumont married comedian Jon Richardson in April 2015 after being introduced by fellow comedian Roisin Conaty.
+They have a daughter born in September 2016.
+Beaumont and Richardson divorced in April 2024.

 In 2023, she stated publicly that she had been diagnosed with ADHD.

-As of 2025 Beaumont was living in Withington, Manchester.
+Beaumont now lives in Withington, Manchester.